-“Just like you, I came here to peruse my passion.”
+“Just like you, I came here to peruse my love and passion.”
 She articulates bluntly.
 “Following what you love is not a sin, is it?”
 She adds, “If it is, then may I rest in hell.”

 Of course, what she is saying, is an obvious lie.

 “I don’t remember a moment in my life with you expressing your love for literature.”
 I daunt her, wasting no time.
 I don’t want to let her regain control of the conversation as she usually does.

 “I said I’m here to pursue my love.
 I never said it was what you thought it was.”

 With that, the entire room goes silent; everyone feels awkward adding anything to that, and even the frequent whispers stop.
 Sonny eyes me, awaiting a reaction, or a bashful face, her expression exhibiting how proud she is of her playful comeback.
 As fast and sudden as it arrived, the silence leaves as Will and others start talking even more excessively than before, trying to cover up the uncomfortable situation we caused.

 Sonny’s eyes gradually leave me, as she indulges herself in the conversation at hand.
 This was nothing but a pointless get-together that did not answer any of my lingering questions.